Mallie99/YahooDataDownloader/README.md

 The code in this repository alters the adjusted close calculation by appending a new column of daily returns taking into account the ex-dividend dates and payments.
 (Data which is also sourced from Yahoo*).
 This new time series of return can then be compared to other asset returns as needed, whilst the original "Close" series can be used for backtesting trading algorithms and allocation.

+Output is via an excel file to the users desktop.
+Simple amendments via a for loop can increase the useability of the code by exoanding the ranges of tickers and data downloaded as well as the desired date ranges.

 * It's not my job to validate the accuracy of the dividend payout data...